-She even stopped quit the weed when I told her that the disc was unlikely to heal due to the lack of oxygen.
+She even quit the weed when I told her that the disc was unlikely to heal due to the lack of oxygen.
 Doctors report that smoking is the largest risk factor in so called failed back surgery, and it's a serious problem with chiropractic care too.

 However, there were four factors in the active rehabilitation of her back.
 Initially she took three of them very seriously which is why she recovered so quickly.

 However, there was a problem with her rehabilitation program once the pain had abated.